mfeldt/AOSAT/README.md

 ts_title        = 'Example TS'
 ```

-This is essentially modeled after the olf "report" files from simmetis_tearsheet.
+This is essentially modeled after the old "report" files from simmetis_tearsheet.
 The primary information to make a tearsheet should be clear from this example.
 The screen_fpattern should allow to find all phasesecreen files, each must carry a unique number
 in the filename, they will be sorted numerically whatever the number format.
 Files can contain multiple screens along NAXIS3.

-Everything lese in the setup file should of course fit the format of these files!
+Everything else in the setup file should of course fit the format of these files!

-To run a tearsheet of you rown, prepare a file with the above content, and run in a python shell:
+To run a tearsheet of your own, prepare a file with content similar to the above (but matching
+your circumstances), and run in a python shell:
 ```
 import aosat
 aosat.analyze.tearsheet('path/to/mysetupfile')